From the Field

 Timing Matters

-Product selection is important, but application timing can be equally impactful.
+Product selection is important, but application timing can be just as critical to achieving a successful return on investment.

-According to Beck's Hybrids Practical Farm Research studies, fungicide applications made during morning hours often provide more consistent results than applications made later in the day.
-In many cases, approximately 8:00 a.m. has proven to be an optimal application window due to favorable environmental conditions.
+According to Beck's Hybrids Practical Farm Research (PFR) studies, fungicide applications made during morning hours often produce more consistent results than those applied later in the day.
+In many trials, approximately 8:00 a.m. has proven to be an optimal application window due to favorable environmental conditions.

 One Pass or Two?

-While a second application may be beneficial during years with significant disease pressure, most trials continue to support a one-pass program as the most economical approach for protecting yield potential.
+Research from Beck's PFR and previous growing seasons suggests that a timely, well-placed fungicide application often captures the majority of the yield benefit.
+While a second application may provide additional value during years with elevated disease pressure or under specific field conditions, most research continues to support a one-pass program as the most economical approach for protecting yield potential.

 Research Plot Update